catalyst-cloud/catalystcloud-docs/source/first-instance/quickstart.rst

 ********************

-After reading the overview, you should have a decent idea of what resources are required for a compute instance to run.
-Now that we know what is needed, we can now begin creating a new instance.
+After reading the overview, you should have a decent idea of what resources are required for a compute instance to run and we can now begin creating a new instance.
 There are a number of different methods that you can use to create your instance.
 These include: using the dashboard, using the command line, or using an orchestration engine to manage all of the resources you require.
-The following sections will cover the different programs or methods you can use, from the command line, to create an instance.
+The following sections will cover the different programs or methods you can use, from the console, to create an instance.

 Requirements